Episode 1: Is Alternative Dispute Resolution (ADR) an Offspring of the traditional African method of settling a dispute?

 Brilliant sis.
 Persistence, perseverance, diligence and excellence.
 Well done.
 Kingsley Nwokolo

 Flowing from the above, this first episode of the podcast has made users and non-users to be aware of the advantages of ADR and how it relates to the TAMSD.
-This line of thinking is predicated, from the comments/ feedback mentioned above connoting that the EVA podcast, is on its way in fulfilling one of its aims.
+This line of thinking is predicated, on the comments/ feedback mentioned above connoting that the EVA podcast, is on its way to fulfilling one of its aims.

-It is essential to point out that EVA is aired on Anchor FM for an average of 30mins recording time and its distributed by Anchor FM on different social media platforms like Spotify, iTunes, Breaker, Google Podcasts, Pocket Casts and Radio Public.
+It is essential to point out that EVA is aired on Anchor FM for an average of thirty (30) mins recording time and its distributed by Anchor FM on different social media platforms like Spotify, iTunes, Breaker, Google Podcasts, Pocket Casts and Radio Public.

 For the full version of this episode click here.